In the Dock: Banned drivers among defendants in court

 MORE NEWS

-CRAIG JONES, 41, of Tawelfan, Nelson, Caerphilly, was banned from driving for six months after he admitted failing to give information relating to the identification of a driver.
+SHANICE HASSON, 20, of Somerton Road, Newport, was fined £440 after she admitted speeding at 99mph in a 70mph zone on the M4 in the city.

-LEWIS PAUL EVANS, 34, of Itchen Close, Bettws, Newport, was fined £300 after he pleaded guilty to driving without insurance.
+She was also ordered to pay £85 costs and a £44 surcharge and her driving record endorsed with six points.

-He was also ordered to pay £85 costs and a £66 surcharge and his driving record was endorsed with six points.
+HARLEY JAMES PASK, 21, of Ruperra Street, Newport, was fined £92 after he drove through a red light.

-JOHN ROGERS, 45, of Clarence Street, Pontypool, was fined £660 after he admitted driving without insurance.
+He was also ordered to pay £85 costs and a £32 surcharge and his driving record endorsed with three points.

-He was also ordered to pay £85 costs and a £66 surcharge and his driving record was endorsed with six points.
+THOMAS AUBREY, 27, of Cedar Wood Close, Rogerstone, Newport, was fined £660 after he admitted failing to give information relating to the identification of a driver.

-TERRANCE BARTLETT, 60, of Grosmont Way, Newport, was fined £660 after he pleaded guilty to failing to give information relating to the identification of a driver.
+She was also ordered to pay £85 costs and a £32 surcharge and her driving record endorsed with three points.

-PAVOL BACAG, 25, of Manchester Street, Newport, was fined £660 after he admitted driving without insurance.
+ALUN DONOGHUE, 42, of High Street, Cross Keys, was fined £220 after he admitted speeding at 58mph in a 50mph zone on the A467 in Newport.

-He was also ordered to pay £85 costs and a £66 surcharge and his driving record was endorsed with six points.
+He was also ordered to pay £85 costs and a £32 surcharge and his driving record endorsed with three points.

-RICHARD JAMES BLYTHE, 48, of Penygarn Road, Pontypool, was fined £660 after he pleaded guilty to failing to give information relating to the identification of a driver.
+JACK MARSHMAN, 30, of High Street, Blaina, was fined £660 after he admitted failing to give information relating to the identification of a driver.